 How To Use Myers-Briggs In Team Building Activities For Optimal Results

-For modern companies, it seems the answer to every team working challenges can be answered by exploring the use of Myers-Briggs Type Indicator (MBTI) in team-building activities — and using the advice they’re promoting.
+For modern companies, it seems the answer to every team-working challenge can be found by exploring the Myers-Briggs Type Indicator (MBTI) in team-building activities and using the advice they promote.

-You’ve probably heard of some of the uses of psychometric tests but in this case we should start at the beginning.
+You’ve probably heard of some psychometric test uses, but in this case, we should start at the beginning.

 The Myers-Briggs Type Indicator (MBTI) is a personality assessment that categorizes individuals into one of 16 personality types based on their preferences across 4 dichotomies: